 Dessert or breakfast?
-You choose with this delicious and nutritious paleo and GAPS-friendly Healthy Eggnog Smoothie!
+You choose with this delicious and nutritious paleo and GAPS-friendly healthy eggnog smoothie!
+It’s safe for paleo and GAPS diets.

 A holiday favorite.

 But do I ever buy it?
-No way.
+No way, Jose.

-Most of the conventional brands contain way too much sugar for my body to handle, as well as other ingredients I’m not too keen on ingesting… Like everything else, homemade is the way to do it!
-The quality is worth the extra time.
+Most of the conventional brands contain way too much sugar for my body to handle, as well as other ingredients I’m not too keen on ingesting… Just look at the ingredient list from one of the popular brands at Walmart:

 Homemade is best.

-This version of the holiday treat is super easy and extremely healthy, due to the gelatin and raw egg yolks.
+This version of the holiday treat is super easy and extremely healthy, due to the collagen and raw egg yolks.

 Yep, raw egg yolks.